iwalte01/fashionisa-blog/blog-fashion/_posts/2020-08-10-5-Adorable-Ways-to-Style-Biker-Shorts.md

 }
 </style>

 One of the biggest fashion trends of summer 2020 is biker shorts.
-If you’re going for a casual or sporty look, you can’t go wrong with these shorts.
-Even if you need to look more put together for a zoom interview or for running an errand, I guarantee that you can style these shorts into a cute outfit.
-If you want to rock these shorts, look no further than this post for some inspiration.
+Whether you're going for a casual or a more put together look, I guarantee that you can style these shorts into a cute outfit.
+If you want to rock this trend, look no further than this post for some inspiration.

 <p class="lst-item">1.
 The Sporty Look</p>

-This is a great look for chilling in your house or for running errands.
+This look is great for chilling in your house or for running errands.
 It’s also super convenient because it doubles as an outfit to work out in.
 Pairing a crop top with biker shorts is pretty basic, but if you add some cool jewelry you'll definitely stand out more.
-I picked silver and black jewelry to fit with the color scheme.
+I picked silver and black jewelry to go with this outfit since it fits with the grey color scheme.
 Fun fact about the necklace: it’s actually an essential oil necklace that you can unscrew and rub the essential oil on your wrists and neck.
 It’s great for stress relief!

 <img src="/fashionisa-blog/images/5_Adorable_Ways_Biker_Shorts/biker-shorts-thumbnail.jpg" height="400px">